Oliver Robinson, 2nd Marquess of Ripon: Political career

 Viscount Goderich was attached to the British commission sent, under his father's head, to Washington to settle the Alabama claims in 1871.

 Styled Earl de Grey after his father was elevated to a marquessate later in 1871, he entered Parliament for Ripon in 1874, a seat he held until 1880.
 A long time friend of King Edward VII, in July 1901 he was appointed Treasurer to Queen Alexandra.
 He was made a Knight Commander of the Royal Victorian Order (KCVO) in December 1901, and promoted to Knight Grand Cross (GCVO) in 1909 for his services as Treasurer to Queen Alexandra.
 In 1909 he succeeded his father in the marquessate and took his seat in the House of Lords.

 He was Captain of the 27th West Riding of Yorkshire Volunteers in 1870, and JP for the counties of North and West Ridings and the Liberty of Ripon.
 He was also a trustee of the Wallace Collection and a supporter of the Royal Opera House.

 Sporting interests

-Lord Ripon was a fast, accurate game shooter, who was noted to down 28 pheasants in sixty seconds at a shooting party guest on the Sandringham House estate.
-He also holds the record of the greatest recorded lifetime bag of birds shot: 556,000, including 241,000 pheasants.
-It is believed that on one occasion Lord Ripon was responsible for '...four birds dead in the air at once'.
+Lord Ripon was a game shooter, who was noted to down 28 pheasants in sixty seconds at a shooting party guest on the Sandringham House estate.
+He also holds the record for the most bag of birds shot in a lifetime: 556,000, including 241,000 pheasants.
+It is believed that on one occasion, Lord Ripon was responsible for '...four birds dead in the air at once'.